Primary Sports Funding

 - Improving facilities which will have a long lasting effect on our provision of physical education, such as professional development for teachers and resources.

-- Employment of some coaches to run lunch time clubs to increase the variety of sports on offer.
+- Employment of some coaches to run lunch time clubs to increase the variety of sports on offer in school.

 This will help to improve children’s general fitness, foster an interest in sports, challenge children to try new sports and better prepare children to enter tournaments.
 Many of the tournaments are a pathway leading to Calderdale and West Yorkshire tournaments.